 - Students must enroll in at least 5 units of credit per semester.
 For Fall/Full Year students, Sweet Briar awards 1 unit of credit for the Sweet Briar Orientation course, for which Northwestern will grant general credit.
 Winter/Spring students do NOT earn credit for the Sweet Briar Orientation course and must ensure that they enroll in at least 5 units of credit (typically 5 courses) on the program.

 - JYF requires students to enroll in at least 2 “regular” University courses taught in French for local university students

 - Read Internships and Service Learning for specific information about earning credit at NU for internships, which are offered during Winter/Spring Quarters on the program.

 To apply, Northwestern students must:

 - Complete an NU Study Abroad Application by the appropriate deadline

-- Complete a Sweet Briar application by the program's deadline
+- Complete a Junior Year in France application by the program's deadline

 - 2 years or the equivalent of college-level French; JYF expects students to have completed at least one French-taught course in literature, language or civilization at NU prior to the start of the program

 - At least a B average overall and in French

 - Housing & insurance: $8,250

 - SAAF: $2,560